arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: This year's main event is going to be the first.. don't miss on it

 intro:
   blurbs:
     - image: /img/coffee.png